Find The Best Insurance

 You can find out if a service, item or procedure is covered by Medicare Part B on the Medicare website.
 You can also ask your doctor or health care provider if Medicare will cover something they’re prescribing.

-If you’re on federal retirement benefits, your’e automatically enrolled in Original Medicare — Medicare Part A and Medicare Part B — on the first day of the month you turn 65.
-If you are on federal disability benefits, you get automatically enrolled for Original Medicare at 24 months.
+If you’re already receiving Social Security benefits, you get automatically enrolled in Medicare Part A and Medicare Part B on the first day of the month you turn 65.

 Policygenius’ editorial content is not written by an insurance agent.
 It’s intended for informational purposes and should not be considered legal or financial advice.
 Consult a professional to learn what financial products are right for you.